0x5ubt13/a_Data_Security_Blog/10.11.20 - Security Breach vs Data Breach/Security Breach vs Data Breach.md

+# Security Breach vs Data Breach

-# What constitutes a Security Breach and how is it different to a Data Breach?
+### What constitutes a Security Breach and how is it different to a Data Breach?

 ## Security Breach
 Kaspersky resource center's definition: